 A not very interesting issue of Interzone, mainly because the stories appear to be on the theme of conflicts (mainly military related) and not of much interest to me.
 Natalia Theodoridou's story about unusual genetically engineered soldiers is probably the most interesting.

-Upload your digital comics and e-books, organise your reading lists, and discover great new titles.
+Upload your e-books and digital comics, organise your reading lists, and discover great new titles.